empathyco/x/packages/x-components/contributing/design-system.md

 #### 2. Base Tokens.

-All the files in `src/styles/base` are processed and merged together into one file `base.css`.
+All the files in `src/design-system/base` are processed and merged together into one file `base.css`.
 This contains the base tokens on which depend the rest of the components.

 #### 3. Default Theme

-All the files in `src/styles/base` and all the `default` variants of each component, are merged together in a `default-theme.css` file.
-This will contains the tokens and CSS necessary for all the default variant of the components.
+All the files in `src/design-system/base` and all the `default` variants of each component, are merged together in a `default-theme.css` file.
+This will contain the tokens and CSS necessary for all the default variant of the components.

 #### 4. Full Theme

-All the files in `src/styles` are merged together in a `full-theme.css` file.
-This will contains all the Design System Tokens and Components.
+All the files in `src/design-system` are merged together in a `full-theme.css` file.
+This will contain all the Design System Tokens and Components.

 ### Why all this CSS files?